 We have many contraceptive options available to women and most options are available to students at the clinic.
-Whether you decide to go on birth control pills, the patch, the ring or the shot (Depo-Provera), your provider will discuss the benefits and risks of each of the birth control methods.
+Whether you decide to go on birth control pills, the patch, the ring, or the shot (Depo-Provera), your provider will discuss the benefits and risks of each of the birth control methods.

 If you are requesting a refill of Depo-Provera and we have not ordered this for you, we will need a copy of your pap smear and medical record with documentation of the last Depo-Provera injection given.

 Plan B (emergency contraceptive pills) are available at the Georgia State University Health Clinic.
-We offer counseling for women who have had unprotected sex and are concerned about pregnancy.
+We also offer counseling for women who have had unprotected sex and are concerned about pregnancy.

 Plan B is Levonorgestrel 0.75mg.
 It prevents fertilization and implantation.
 It will not work once implantation has begun.

 You can obtain Plan B by making a nurse visit.
-This will be a same day visit.